istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the new Resource Group ideally in the same location as RHEL VM.
 Provide the required details and you can leave other configurations as default.
 This will create the Jump VM in a new Virtual Network.

-   - Now you can [peer the Virtual Networks](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) which are assocaited with the RHEL VM and the Jump VM.
-Once these Virtual Network peering both the VMs can communicate with each other.
+   - Now you can [Peer the Virtual Networks](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) which are assocaited with the RHEL VM and the Jump VM.
+Once these Virtual Network peering is successful, both the VMs can communicate with each other.

-   - Once the Jump VM is successfully deployed, go to the VM details page and copy the public IP.
-Log into the Jump VM using this public IP.
+   - Once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+Log into the Jump VM using this Public IP.

    - Copy the Private IP of RHEL VM from the output page and use it to log into the RHEL VM from the Jump VM.